nodejs/node/doc/guides/collaborator-guide.md

 #### Objections

-**Collaborators may object to a pull request by using the "Request Changes" GitHub feature**.
+**Collaborators can object to a pull request by using the "Request Changes" GitHub feature**.
 Dissent comments alone don't constitute an objection. **Any PR objection must include a clear reason for that objection, and the objector must remain responsive for further discussion towards consensus about the direction of the pull request**.
 Providing a set of actionable steps alongside the objection is recommended.

-If the objection is not clear to others, another collaborator may ask an objecting collaborator to explain their objection or to provide actionable steps to resolve the objection. **If the objector is unresponsive for seven days after a collaborator asks for clarification, another collaborator may dismiss the objection**.
+If the objection is not clear to others, another collaborator can ask an objecting collaborator to explain their objection or to provide actionable steps to resolve the objection. **If the objector is unresponsive for seven days after a collaborator asks for clarification, another collaborator can dismiss the objection**.

 **Pull requests with outstanding objections must remain open until all objections are satisfied**.
-If reaching consensus is not possible, a collaborator may escalate the issue to the TSC by pinging `@nodejs/tsc` and adding the `tsc-agenda` label to the issue.
+If reaching consensus is not possible, a collaborator can escalate the issue to the TSC by pinging `@nodejs/tsc` and adding the `tsc-agenda` label to the issue.

 #### Helpful resources